mrdat0194/pan-theory.github.io/index.md

         - Google_spreadsheet_api: Definition
         - Google drive with pydrive or quickdrive for ref.
     - info: saving results
+    - youtube: Some functions use with youtube content
-    - models: model of sqlachemy
+    - models: model of sqlalchemy database
     - sql: connection config
     - Elasticsearch: connect and test with database
     - Neo4j:  connect and test with database
     - Mongodb: connect and test with database
-    - youtube: Some functions use with youtube content

 - `my_functions` &mdash; My developing functions to dive deep into solving the core problems.
     - open_cv_function: code to work with openCv: